NATURE OF OPERATIONS AND ACCOUNTING POLICIES

 Use of Estimates.
 The preparation of financial statements in conformity with accounting principles generally accepted in the U.S. (“GAAP”) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
 Such estimates include, among other items, those related to allowance for doubtful accounts, useful lives of property and equipment, inventories, income tax provisions, impairments, fair values used in purchase price allocations and certain accrued and contingent liabilities.
 Actual results could differ from those estimates and those differences may be material.

-Reclassification.
-Certain amounts reported for prior periods in the consolidated financial statements have been reclassified to conform with the current period’s presentation.
+Reclassifications.
+Certain amounts reported for prior years in the consolidated financial statements have been reclassified to conform with the current year's presentation.

 Cash Equivalents.
 The Company considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
 Cash equivalents consist of overnight investments.

 Trade Receivables.
-Customers are primarily international, independent and major integrated exploration, development and production companies, international helicopter operators and U.S. government agencies.
+Customers are primarily international, independent and major integrated exploration, development and production companies, hospitals, international helicopter operators and U.S. government agencies.
 Customers are typically granted credit on a short-term basis, and related credit risks are considered minimal.
 The Company routinely reviews its trade receivables and makes provisions for probable doubtful accounts; however, those provisions are estimates and actual results could differ from those estimates and those differences may be material.
 Trade receivables are deemed uncollectible and removed from accounts receivable and the allowance for doubtful accounts when collection efforts have been exhausted.
-Allowance for doubtful accounts for the years ended December 31, 2019, 2018 and 2017 were as follows (in thousands):
+Allowance for doubtful accounts for the years ended December 31, 2016, 2015 and 2014 were as follows (in thousands):

 Inventories.
-Inventories are stated at the lower of average cost or net realizable value and consist primarily of spare parts and fuel.
+Inventories are stated at the lower of average cost or market value and consist primarily of spare parts and fuel.
 The Company establishes an allowance to accrue for the retirement of the cost of spare parts expected to be on hand at the end of a fleet’s life over the service lives of the related equipment, taking into account the estimated salvage value of the parts.
-The following table is a roll forward of the allowance related to obsolete and excess inventory for the years ended December 31, 2019, 2018 and 2017 (in thousands):
+The following table is a roll forward of the allowance related to obsolete and excess inventory for the years ended December 31, 2016, 2015 and 2014 (in thousands):

 Equipment maintenance and repair costs and the costs of routine overhauls and inspections performed on helicopter engines and major components are charged to operating expense as incurred.
 Expenditures that extend the useful life or improve the marketing and commercial characteristics of equipment, as well as major improvements to other properties, are capitalized.